 Grand Rapids Chamber of Commerce

-The Grand Rapids Chamber of Commerce advocates for a business environment in which its members can prosper.
+The Grand Rapids Chamber of Commerce advocates for a business environment where its members can prosper.
 The chamber has long been engaged in environmental issues with multiple-use forest policies as a priority.
 Forest Legacy Partnership projects have allowed the chamber to become a strategic partner with other stakeholders in preserving large tracts of working forest lands for the future.
-Working forest land conservation easements not only provide a means to ensure that these large areas of forest are available to provide wood and wood fiber for small businesses and industries, they also provide a means for the public to enjoy many facets of recreational uses, depending on the language in the easement.
-The chamber is proud to be a part of this unique opportunity. www.grandmn.com
+Working forest land conservation easements not only provide a means to ensure that these large areas of forest are available to provide wood and wood fiber for small businesses and industries, but they also provide a means for the public to enjoy many facets of recreational uses, depending on the language in the easement.
+The chamber is proud to be a part of this unique opportunity.

 Minnesota Deer Hunters Association